localstack/docs/content/en/user-guide/aws/rds/index.md

 IAM auth token can be used to connect to RDS.
 This feature is currently only supported for Postgres in LocalStack.

 {{< alert title="Note" >}}
-Please be aware that the IAM authentication is not verified at this point.
-Meaning any user that is granted the role `rds_iam` will receive a valid token.
+Please be aware that the IAM authentication is not verified at this point, which means that any DB user that is granted the role `rds_iam` will receive a valid token and will be able to connect to the database.
 {{< /alert >}}

 ### Using IAM example

-The following show cases the IAM functionality for Postgres:
+The following example showcases the IAM authentication flow for RDS Postgres:

 * create a DB instance, and retrieve the host and port for the instance
 * connect to the DB using the master username and password.
 Then create a new user and grant it the role `rds_iam`:
    * `CREATE USER <username> WITH LOGIN`
    * `GRANT rds_iam TO <username>`
-* receive a token for the `<username>`:
+* generate a token for the `<username>` via the `generate-db-auth-token` command
-   * awslocal rds generate-db-auth-token --username $USER --hostname $HOST --port $PORT
-* connect to the DB with the user you have a created and the token you have received in the previous step as password
+* connect to the DB with the user you have a created and the token generated in the previous step as password

 {{< command >}}
 $ MASTER_USER=hello
-$ MASTER_PW=MyPassw0rd!
+$ MASTER_PW='MyPassw0rd!'
 $ DB_NAME=test

 $ awslocal rds create-db-instance --master-username $MASTER_USER --master-user-password $MASTER_PW --db-instance-identifier mydb --engine postgres --db-name $DB_NAME --enable-iam-database-authentication --db-instance-class db.t3.small